frankaging/Causal-Proxy-Model/README.md

 ```

 ## Loading Black-box Models for CEBaB
-These models are avaliable from the (CEBaB website)[https://cebabing.github.io/CEBaB/].
+These models are avaliable from the [CEBaB website](https://cebabing.github.io/CEBaB/).
 Here is one example about how to load these models!

 ```python
 from transformers import AutoTokenizer, BertForNonlinearSequenceClassification